Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Introduction

 Beyond their architectural innovations, LLMs have demonstrated remarkable capabilities across numerous domains, including mathematics, physics, chemistry, psychology, computer vision (CV), and programming \cite{dong2024survey,jelodar2025large,jelodar2025large2,jelodar2025nld}.
 Their ability to model complex patterns and generate meaningful outputs has led to breakthroughs in scientific research, automated code generation, educational applications, and AI-assisted problem solving.
 This wide range of applications has attracted significant research attention, resulting in numerous evaluations, benchmarks, and practical deployments across different fields.

 LLMs empower code-related tasks such as code generation, code understanding, malware detection, natural language description (NLD), and so on \cite{jelodar2025large,jelodar2025large2,jelodar2025nld,jelodar2025xgenqexplainabledomainadaptivellm}.
 In this research, we aim to evaluate LLMs in malware detection, which is formulated as a binary classification problem.
 The growing threat of malware in software systems has made automated malware detection a critical research area.
 Traditional signature-based methods struggle to detect novel or obfuscated malware variants, which motivates the use of intelligent models capable of understanding code semantics.
 LLMs, with their ability to model complex relationships in sequences of tokens, offer a promising solution by learning patterns from large code corpora and effectively identifying malicious behavior.

+Despite their success, the effective use of LLMs in cybersecurity is still challenging because they need a huge amount of computational power.
+State-of-the-art models usually contain billions of parameters and require strong GPUs, large memory capacity, and notable energy consumption during inference \cite{tu2024overview}.
+These requirements can limit their deployment in practical security situations, where real-time analysis, scalability, and cost efficiency are essential factors.

+Modern malware continuously evolves through obfuscation, polymorphism, and code reuse techniques, making traditional signature-based approaches ineffective.
+Language models provide a semantic understanding of source code and can identify behavioral patterns that may not be captured through traditional rule-based approaches \cite{canfora2015obfuscation,zhang2023malware}.
+As a result, evaluating whether SLMs can achieve comparable malware detection performance to larger models is an important research question with direct implications for practical cybersecurity deployment.

+In addition to detection performance, understanding the relationship between model's size and operational functionality is important.
+Security operations centers and edge devices often require rapid inference under constrained computational resources.
+Therefore, investigating whether smaller models can provide acceptable detection capabilities while reducing latency and resource consumption can strongly impact the future of malware analysis frameworks.

-Our contributions are as follows:\\\\\\ \begin{itemize} \item We compare different LLMs and SLMs in terms of malware detection, providing a variety of metrics to support the results. \item Metrics such as precision, recall, and f1-score are reported for both benign and malware classes, highlighting the ability of the models to distinguish malware and benign codes. \item We use 10,000 samples from the SBAN dataset \cite{jelodar2025sban} to make the experiments more reliable. \item We compared the results from the classification head of the models as well as direct prompting. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We compare different LLMs and SLMs in terms of malware detection, providing a variety of metrics to support the results. \item Metrics such as precision, recall, and F1-score are reported for both benign and malware classes, highlighting the ability of the models to distinguish between malware and benign code. \item We use 10,000 samples from the SBAN dataset \cite{jelodar2025sban} to make the experiments more reliable. \item We compared the results from the classification head of the models as well as direct prompting. \end{itemize}